DeclawedLyon/Bridge-Final-Project/README.md

 ## Using Bridge

-First, fork this boilerplate so you get your own copy of it.
+First, fork this repository so you get your own copy.
 Once you have done that, you can clone your new repo to your machine, and get started.

-You need **TWO** terminals for this.
+Bridge requires **TWO** terminals.

+Confirm that you have postgres on your machine.

 In one terminal, run `bundle` to install the dependencies.
 Run `bin/rake db:setup` to create the databases (called rails_project_development by default).

-Run `bin/rails s` to run the server.
+Then run `rails s -b 0.0.0.0` to run the server.

 In the other terminal, `cd` into `client`.
 Run `npm install`.
-Rename the `.env.example` file to be called `.env`.
-Then run `npm start` and go to `localhost:3000` in your browser.
+Rename the `.env.example` file to `.env`.
+Then run `npm start` and go to `localhost:3001` in your browser.

-In the browser, you can click on the button and see the data get loaded.

-If this doesn't work, please message me!